 Many types of accidents can lead to rollover car accidents and many everyday rollover car accidents happen when vehicles are turning.
 An SUV may turn over if a driver turns off the road quickly or decides to follow a different route.
 Because a typical SUV has a narrow track (the space between the vehicles left and right hand wheels) and a high center of gravity, these vehicles are more susceptible to rollovers.
-The lawyers at the law offices of Matthew C. Hines are expert rollover car accident lawyers that can help anyone who has been the victim of rollover car accidents.
+The law offices of Matthew C. Hines are expert attorneys that can help anyone who has been the victim of rollover car accidents.

 A Rollover Car Accident Places Many at Risk

 Car drivers and passengers may receive serious injuries in a rollover accident.
 Other road-users might be injured if a truck falls on them or smashes into their auto.
 Common injuries from rollover accidents include: broken bones, traumatic brain injury, spinal injury and in some cases death.

 As a result, a person that is significantly injured in a rollover car accident will require expensive medical care.
 Rollover car accident victims may be unable to return to work, suffer on-going pain and be unable to lead life as they once did.
 In some cases, the rollover car accident may result in a fatality.
 In addition to losing a family member, accident survivors or relatives must learn how to survive on a reduced income.

 Our law firm is on hand to offer advice.
 The rollover crash damages are the responsibility of the entity or person responsible for the crash.
 In certain circumstances, the vehicle manufacturer may be liable.
 If the truck driver or employee who loaded the lorry failed to do their job properly, the trucking firm could be held liable.